17 Dremel Wood Carving Projects (With Pictures)

 Once you’ve got the hang of using the Dremel and its attachments, you can start creating your own designs.
 Whether you want a new pendant, a piece of jewelry, or a decorative piece to hang from the wall in your home, it will give you an even greater sense of satisfaction to know that you made it yourself.

 Natural items like trees are good subjects because they benefit from rough edges and a more rugged design rather than a pristine and exceptional finish.
 This tree looks great as it is, but if you wanted, you could spend some extra time to give it a more polished finish.

 9. Trinket Box

 This trinket box uses reclaimed wood and features a hand-engraved lid that was etched using a Dremel.
-It is meant as an engagement, birthday, or wedding gift, but you could treat yourself and make your own trinket box that will store and protect items like jewelry.
-Learn how to make a dremel trinket box here!
+It is meant as an engagement, birthday, or wedding gift, but you could treat yourself and make your own trinket box to store and protect items like jewelry.
+Learn how to make a Dremel trinket box here!

 10. Letter Opener

 The letter opener is a traditional gift.
 While we may rely on email, messenger, and social media to relay our messages, a letter opener is still a great gift for somebody that still relies on paper letters.
 It also makes a great adornment for a desk and is the ideal gift for somebody starting out in a new job or with their own business.

 The poster claims this is their first attempt at knife-making, which makes it even more impressive.
 Made from aluminum and oak, the handle has been carved using a Dremel, which can also be used to make the knicks and other marks in the blade itself, thanks to the tool’s flexibility.